 Don’t let small failures, like a not passing an exam, stop you from pursuing your dreams and achieving your goals.
 You have to think of the bigger picture and be ambitious; it might be that you can’t do what you really want to do right away, but be patient.
 If you work hard and stay motivated, you can definitely get there.
 I may not have become a teacher, but lots of the roles I have done have been a form of teaching, just not in the traditional sense.
 My whole career has been based around education, encouraging people and helping them to believe in themselves, and the truth of the matter is that I never completely believed in myself.
 There has been a definite shift in my attitude as I have got older and I am now far more focussed on my strengths, and I try to use every situation, whether positive or negative, as a useful experience that I can learn from.
 Just because the past didn’t turn out the way you planned doesn’t mean the future can’t be better than you hoped for or imagined!

-Julie is one of our Recruitment Consultants based at Better Jobs, Better Futures.
-Our Consultants offer tailored recruitment support for clients and businesses, helping people secure meaningful and sustainable employment.
+Julie is one of our Career Coaches based at Better Jobs, Better Futures.
 Get in touch to see what we can do for you: 01792 284450.